hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## TLS

-### Opportunistic
+### Opportunistic TLS

-Opportunistic TLS is defined in [@RFC8310] and can provide a defense against passive surveillance, providing on-the-wire confidentiality.
+Opportunistic TLS for DoT is defined in [@RFC8310] and can provide a defense against passive surveillance, providing on-the-wire confidentiality.
 Essentially

 * clients that know authentication information for a server SHOULD try to authenticate the server